 |🧳 Best mid-range hotel:

 🏰 Is Cork worth visiting?

 Yes!
 This beautiful city in Ireland doesn’t get enough praise!
-With its unique castles, laid-back atmosphere, and fun pubs that have live music shows this town is a great place to stay that every traveler has to see at least once in their life.
+With its unique castles, laid-back atmosphere, and fun pubs with live music shows, this town is a great place to visit.

 🇮🇪 What is the best area to stay in Cork, Ireland?